 Why not whip up this sausage-and-egg snack for Burns Night celebrations or any night?

-1 lb. of your favorite bulk breakfast sausage
+- 1 lb. of your favorite bulk breakfast sausage

-6 large eggs
+- 6 large eggs

-1 cup of all-purpose flour
+- 1 cup of all-purpose flour

-1 cup plain breadcrumbs
+- 1 cup plain breadcrumbs

-An additional egg or two, beaten
+- an additional egg or two, beaten

-Oil for deep frying
+- oil for deep frying

 - Drain and place eggs in an ice water bath.
-Gently crack and peel eggs, handling them carefully as the yolks will still be soft.
+Gently crack and peel eggs, handling them carefully as the yolks will still be very soft.
 Place eggs in a bowl of cold water to stop the cooking process, and chill in the refrigerator up to a day ahead.
 When ready to use, dry the eggs with paper towels and set aside.

-Next, create a breading station, with 3 shallow containers: one for the all-purpose flour, one for the beaten egg, and one for the bread crumbs.
+- Next, create a breading station, with 3 shallow containers: one for the all-purpose flour, one for the beaten egg, and one for the bread crumbs.

-Dredge the eggs in the flour and shake off any excess.
+- Dredge the eggs in the flour and shake off any excess.
 Remove sausage meat from package and divide into six equal balls.
 With damp (not wet) hands, using your thumb, make an indent in one of the sausage balls, and form it into a bowl shape in the palm of your hand, large enough to cradle one of the cooked eggs.

-Roll the sausage-covered eggs in flour again, then in the beaten egg, and finally in the breadcrumbs.
+- Roll the sausage-covered eggs in flour again, then in the beaten egg, and finally in the breadcrumbs.

-Heat oil in a dutch oven or large, heavy-bottomed pan to 360° F (it is a good idea to use a thermometer when deep frying).
+- Heat oil in a dutch oven or large, heavy-bottomed pan to 360° F (it is a good idea to use a thermometer when deep-frying).
 Working in two batches of 3, carefully fry the eggs until deep golden brown, about 5-6 minutes, adjusting the heat as necessary to keep the frying temperature even.
 While frying, keep the eggs moving so they brown evenly.

-Serve Scotch eggs warm (but they’re also good room temperature, even cold) with spicy brown mustard and your favorite small pickles, such as cornichons or sweet gherkins.
+- Serve Scotch eggs warm (but they’re also good room temperature, even cold) with spicy brown mustard and your favorite small pickles, such as cornichons or sweet gherkins.
 Being a traditional pub food, they also go great with your favorite beer.